fargeo/hack-day/_includes/index.md

 For this hack trip, we are going to be exploring a variety of tracks (three to start), each with its own set of goals.
 1. Prototype an Arches Esri FeatureService using [Koop.js](https://koopjs.github.io/)
     - Goals:
-        - Use [koop-cli](https://github.com/koopjs/koop-cli) to create a new Koop app
         - Write a custom Koop provider that pulls data from Arches
         - Implement the "Esri GeoServices" output for Koop
         - Use ArcGIS Pro (or similar) to visualize Arches data via Koop Esri GeoServices output